 Investors should note that the application of the Decarbonisation Overlay Strategy will not necessarily result in a 20% reduction in the aggregate Carbon Footprint of the Fund's portfolio as against the aggregate Carbon Footprint of the Fund's portfolio prior to the application of the Decarbonisation Overlay Strategy (for these purposes, the latter will be referred to as the "Investable Universe").
-The reason for this is that the 20% carbon reduction target is made in reference to the aggregate Carbon Footprint of the Index and not the Fund's Investable Universe.
+The reason for this is that the 20% carbon

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. reduction target is made in reference to the aggregate Carbon Footprint of the Index and not the Fund's Investable Universe.
 The application of the Decarbonisation Overlay Strategy will nevertheless always result in a reduction in the aggregate Carbon Footprint of the Fund as compared to Investable Universe.